How much does a rental renovation cost in Malaysia?

 How much should I spend before renting out a condo?

-For many normal condos, a rent-ready refresh sits around RM8,000-RM25,000 depending on condition and furnishing.
-A full ID renovation can cost much more and may not pay back through rent.
+For a normal condo, a rent-ready refresh sits around RM8,000-RM25,000 depending on condition and furnishing.
+A full ID renovation can cost much more and often does not pay back through rent, so size the spend to the unit's rent ceiling and tenant segment first.

-Is a full renovation worth it for rental?
+Is a full renovation worth it for a rental?

-Only if the expected rent uplift and faster occupancy justify the extra spend.
-For mass-market units, a clean rental-first fit-out often beats a full aesthetic renovation.
+Only when the expected rent uplift and faster occupancy justify the extra spend.
+For mass-market units, a clean rental-first fit-out usually beats a full aesthetic renovation on payback, vacancy, and move-out disputes.

 What is the cheapest useful renovation?

-Deep cleaning, aircon service, plumbing and electrical fixes, paint touch-up, basic furniture, and professional photos usually create the highest practical impact for the lowest spend.
+Deep cleaning, aircon service, plumbing and electrical fixes, paint touch-up, basic furniture, and professional photos create the highest practical impact for the lowest spend.
+Skip custom carpentry, designer lighting, and feature walls until the unit is already rent-ready.